noahlevin/Serious-People/replit.md

-# Serious People - Career Coaching Scripts
+# Serious People - Career Coaching

 ## Overview

 Serious People is a career coaching service that helps users navigate career transitions.
-The app provides a **free AI-powered interview** to understand the user's situation, then charges $19 via Stripe for three personalized career coaching scripts: one for their boss, one for their partner, and a clarity memo with concrete next steps.
+The app provides a **structured coaching session** with:
+1. A free intro phase to understand the big problem and propose a custom 3-module plan
+2. $19 payment via Stripe to unlock the full coaching modules
+3. Three coaching modules: Job Autopsy, Fork in the Road, The Great Escape Plan
+4. A final "Career Brief" deliverable with diagnosis, action plan, and conversation scripts

 **Tagline:** "Short scripts for big career conversations."

-**User Flow:** Landing page → Free AI interview → Personalized paywall → $19 Stripe payment → Script generation
+**User Flow:** Landing page → Free intro & plan proposal → Paywall → $19 Stripe payment → 3 coaching modules → Career Brief generation

 ## User Preferences